Ian Happ Player Props: Cubs vs. Padres

-The Chicago Cubs, including Ian Happ (.194 batting average in his past 10 games), take on starting pitcher Ryan Weathers and the San Diego Padres at PETCO Park, Sunday at 5:30 PM ET.
+The Chicago Cubs, including Ian Happ (.229 slugging percentage in past 10 games, including no home run), battle starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Monday at 9:10 PM ET.

 Ian Happ Game Info & Props vs. the Padres